histrio/py-couchdb/docs/source/quickstart.rst

 Subscribe to a changes stream feed
 ----------------------------------

-CouchDB exposes a fantastic stream api for push change notifications, and with **pycouchdb** you can subscribe to these changes in a very simple way:
+CouchDB exposes a fantastic stream API for push change notifications, and with **pycouchdb** you can subscribe to these changes in a very simple way: